Seller Financing Commercial Real Estate: An Overview

 Seller financing, also known as owner financing, is an alternative financing arrangement where the seller of a commercial property acts as the lender for the buyer.
 Instead of relying on traditional financing from a bank or financial institution, the seller finances a portion of the purchase price for the buyer, who then makes regular payments with interest over a set period.

-This article by board-certified real estate attorneys at Texas Horizons Law Group will explore the intricacies of seller financing in commercial real estate transactions.
+This article by board-certified real estate attorneys at Texas Horizons Law Group explores the intricacies of seller financing in commercial real estate transactions.

 What Is Seller Financing in Commercial Real Estate?

-Commercial real estate transactions often involve significant sums of money.
-While traditional financing from a commercial lender remains the most common option, seller financing can provide a viable alternative for both buyers and sellers under certain circumstances.
+Commercial real estate deals often involve large sums of money.
+While traditional bank loans are usually the go-to option, seller financing can be a smart alternative.

 Types of Seller Financing Agreements